genaim/TP2_2425/practicas/P1/enunciado_en.md

 information as *instance fields* in its state (recall that it is forbidden to declare fields as `public`):

--   *road-map* of type (of type `RoadMap`): a road-map in which all simulated objects are stored.
+-   *road-map* (of type `RoadMap`): a road-map in which all simulated objects are stored.

 -   *a priorty queue of events* (of type `Queue<Event>`): a  queue of events to be executed.
-The priority is determined by the time of the events, and if the time is equal the one that was added first is polled first -- this is done by `compareTo` of the class `Event`.
+The priority is determined by the time of the events, and if the time is equal the one that was created first is polled first -- this is done by `compareTo` of the class `Event`.
     Use `PriorityQueue<Event>` to instanciate this attribute.